 - Tighten fence and secure with 10″ cable ties to post.
 In high wind areas, it is highly recommended that the fence be sandwiched between the flat side of the metal posts and a 1″x 2″ wood slat.
 (See below.)

-Another interesting application for the fencing is to use it in combination with trenching to catch the melting snow and direct it to specific areas.
+Another interesting application for the fencing is to use it in combination with trenching.
+This catches the melting snow and directs it to specific areas.
 Since part of our fence goes through the neighbor's field and part is in a marshy area, this isn't a very practical option for us, but I could see where it might be useful.
-I’ll give an update in spring to let you know how the great snow fence experiment worked out.
-I know at least one neighbor liked the fence, and stopped in as they were driving by to ask where we bought green snow fence instead of the orange fences they’d seen around.
+If you are in an arid region, consider this to feed into swales or ponds.

-Related posts you may also find useful:
+Related articles you may also find useful: